 Group Tours – Clubs, organizations, companies, churches, et. al., are welcome to schedule guided tours along our prairie trails to get their members outside enjoying nature.
 A one-hour tour is $7/person for groups of 6 to 20 people; $8/person over 20 people; $40 minimum for groups of 5 people or less.
 Topics can be general in nature, or can highlight specific prairie themes such as history, birds, wildflowers, etc.

-School/Club Field Trips – Public and private schools, homeschools, daycares, clubs, scout troups, et. al., can have curriculum-based field trips guided by our staff and volunteer Discovery Leaders.
-Tours can be adapted to a particular subject matter, and topics can run from prairie-related themes (such as birds, wildflowers and grasses, prairie management, history, ecosystems) to specialized ones (art, literature, et. al.).
+School/Club Field Trips – Public and private schools, homeschools, daycares, clubs, and scout troups can have curriculum-based field trips guided by our staff and volunteer Discovery Leaders.
+Tours can be adapted to a particular subject matter, and topics can run from prairie-related themes (such as birds, wildflowers and grasses, prairie management, history, ecosystems) to specialized ones (art, literature, etc.).
 (Learn more about becoming a Discovery Leader.)

 Fees (regular business hours):